lee-man/ga-testing/README.md

 # Testability-Aware Low Power Controller Design with Evolutionary Learning
 This repo contains the source code of Testability-Aware Low Power Controller Design with Evolutionary Learning, ITC 2021.

+The entry to the core algorithm is [ga.py](ga.py).
+Other files are not related to the paper and can be ignored.
 # BNN-Testing
 Created on 6/11/2020.
 The repo has been updated again on 4/09/2020.
 Try BNN for lossless testing compression.